josephrcox/easy-reddit-downloader/README.md

 1. Downloading of all post types from any public subreddit that you would like.
 2. No OAuth or login required! 🔓
 3. **SUPER FAST** 🏃 with an average speed of 20 posts/second. (your mileage may vary)
-4. View top comments and nested comments in text/self posts, all stored locally on your computer.
+4. Downloading of user accounts 🙋‍♂️
 5. Ability to run the script indefinitely at your set interval (run daily, hourly, or even every 30 seconds) - Great for catching new posts before they are removed.
 6. Automatic HTML file creation for link posts. 🔗
 7. Very few Node dependencies so it's fast to clone and run.
-8. Local logging so you can see what you downloaded in the past and the developer logs.
-9. Null & undefined checking for all post types to prevent errors. 🧠
-10. Customizable file naming and file structure. 📁
+8. Customizable file naming and file structure. 📁
+9. View top comments and nested comments in text/self posts, all stored locally on your computer.

 ## Setup & Usage
 1. Clone or download this repo